Running API Firewall on Docker¶

 <HOST_PATH_TO_SPEC>: the path to the OpenAPI 3.0 specification for your application REST API located on the host machine.
 The accepted file formats are YAML and JSON (

 <CONTAINER_PATH_TO_SPEC>: the path to the container directory to mount the OpenAPI 3.0 specification to.
 For example:

--e option, please set the API Firewall configuration through the following environment variables:
+services.api-firewall.environment, please set the general API Firewall configuration through the following environment variables:

-| ||Path to the OpenAPI 3.0 specification mounted to the container.
-For example: ||Yes|
+| ||Path to the OpenAPI 3.0 specification.
+There are the following ways to specify the path: ||Yes|

 | ||URL for API Firewall.
 For example: |